Nolanjue/Gradient-Generator/README.md

 # Current edits I have in mind/will execute:

 -The current direction is set to "to bottom", I think for better usability, I should set a null value for currentDirection and then add a boolean for the scenario:  "The user generates the gradient without selecting a button' and return an alert and return "", to close out of function.

+-I need to edit the css to allow better design for mobile and other devices with different viewport dimensions.